h4ckyou/h4ckyou.github.io/_posts/2026-06-03-real-world-ctf-svme.md

 And the binary `svme` has all protections enabled.

-First thing to do is patched it using `pwninit`
+First thing to do is patch it using `pwninit`.

 ```bash
 pwninit --bin svme --libc libc-2.31.so --ld ld-2.31.so --no-template
 ```

-With that, the binary should be linked with the one provided
+With that, the binary should be linked with the one provided.

 ```bash
 mark@rwx:~/Desktop/Practice/BinExp/Challs/STACK/Svme$ ldd svme_patched